AlexiaDelorme/project-cookbook/README.md

 ###### User story 2

-Be the first member of this community to share her own patisserie recipes!
+Be the first member of this community to share my own patisserie recipes!

 ###### User story 3